The Beauty of Everyday Things

 The Beauty of Everyday Things: A Philosophy of Folkcraft

-Our lives are filled with objects, everyday things used in everyday settings, constant companions in our daily routines.
-According to Soetsu Yanagi, these objects should be crafted with care, built to last, and treated with respect and affection.
-They should be natural, simple, sturdy, and safe—an aesthetic fulfillment of our practical needs.
-In short, they should be things of beauty.
+Our lives are filled with objects.
+Everyday things used in everyday settings, they are our constant companions.
+As such, writes Soetsu Yanagi, they should be made with care and built to last, treated with respect and even affection.
+They should be natural and simple, sturdy and safe - an aesthetic fulfilment of our practical needs.
+They should, in short, be things of beauty.

 Book Details